kaikalii/chalcolithic/readme.md

 - Altered recipes for many things
   - Many smelting recipes require a **blast furnace**, which has a new recipe itself
   - Crafting changes mean that **copper is king**
-- **Overhauled the enchanting system** to be based more on exploration and less on random chance
+- **Overhauled the enchanting system** to be less random and require different items for different enchantments
 - **Buckets are nerfed**.
 The source blocks they place quickly disappear.
 - Much more!